handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## Server-side filtering

-You can use Handsontable's user interface to make filtering intuitive for less technical end users, but perform the actual filtering on the server.
+You can use Handsontable's user interface to make filtering intuitive for less technical end users, but decide to perform the actual filtering on the server.

-To help you with that, Handsontable's hook [`beforeFilter()`](@/api/hooks.md#beforefilter) allows you to:
+To help you with that, Handsontable's [`beforeFilter()`](@/api/hooks.md#beforefilter) hook allows you to:

-- Gather information about the filters that the user wants to apply, so that you can send it to the server.
+- Gather information about the filters that the user wants to apply, to send it to the server.
 - Disable filtering on the front end, so it doesn't interfere with filtering on the server.

 In the following demo, click on one of the column menu buttons (▼) and play around with filtering by selecting values or conditions-based criteria.
 After you click **OK**, the ▼ button turns green to indicate filtering, but the data is not filtered.
-Instead, the information about the chosen filters is logged to the console.
+Instead, the information about the specified filters is logged to the console.

 ::: only-for javascript